 In 1989 while still living in Nashville, founder Russ Martin built robots in his spare time.
-He designed a "Smart Robot" that could turn left and make a right turn via voice command and he convinced the Cumberland Science Museum to buy it.
-Next, he moved to Florida with his fiancée Fay, and while on a trip to New Smyrna Beach he dreamed up a six wheel drive, drink-serving robot; which he built in two weeks.
+He designed a "Smart Robot" that could turn left and make a right turn through voice command and he convinced the Cumberland Science Museum to buy it.
+Next, he moved to Florida with his fiancée Fay, and while on a trip to New Smyrna Beach he dreamed up a six wheel drive, drink-serving robot which he built in two weeks.
 It would roll along the sand and serve cold beer or soda out of a cooler housed in its base, and cold beverages out of an automated dispenser in its arm, similar to a soda machine you’d find in a commercial restaurant.
 It was a hit, and a local carpet cleaning company owner bought it right out of the Martins hall closet!

 Russ continued with his unique inventions, designing a letter-making bubble machine, which he took to local businessman Brett Kingstone.
 Brett liked the robot idea better though, and ended up buying a life-size robotic Pepsi can instead.

 In 2016, Fay took sole ownership of Florida Robotics, while Russ started Island Robots of Florida (IROF).
-Now nearly 25 years and hundreds of robots later, the two companies have partnered, combining their talents to bring a dynamic brand of interactive robotics to businesses of all kinds.
+Now over 25 years and hundreds of robots later, the two companies have partnered, combining their talents to bring a dynamic brand of interactive robotics to businesses of all kinds.
 You'll find them creating fun in 32 countries worldwide!